ahmedmisbah/huntthewumpuslegacy/README.md

 # Hunt the Wumpus
 Java class for Hunt the Wumpus game implemented using Swing library Requires Java 8+ to run

+In this version, arrows only fire a distance of one room.
+Since bats relocate, we don't have to worry about the wumpus room being unreachable.
+There are also 3 bats instead of 2, and you get 3 arrows instead of 5.